flycrum/mmm-typed-vuex/README.md

 Let the store, alone, define and strictly enforce (through typings):
 * module namespaces / paths
-* nested modules and their corresponding parts
+* nested modules and their corresponding paths
 * state property names and types
 * available mutations, actions, and getters
 * mutuation and action payload types